-I’ve witnessed many arguments and misunderstandings explode over the conflation of these THREE dimensions of what we collectively refer to as gender:
+I’ve witnessed many arguments and misunderstandings explode over the conflation of these THREE dimensions of what we in trans discourse collectively refer to as gender:

-- Gender Orientation: One’s subjective experience of one’s own physical sex.
+- Gender Orientation: One’s subjective experience of one’s body, including its sexed attributes.

 - Gender Expression: One’s situational expression of cultural cues which communicate gender identity.

 Note that gender identity and expression are absolutely culturally influenced.
-However, even if you stick me on a deserted island, I am still going to have a subjective experience of my physical sex.
+However, even if you stick me on a deserted island, I am still going to have a subjective experience of the material reality of my body’s sexed attributes.
 It’s through culture that I label my gender orientation and situationally express/repress it.
 Just because someone’s gender orientation is female does not automatically mean that the person’s gender identity and expression will also be female.
-So-called reparative/curative therapies focus on controlling one’s gender identity and expression in an attempt to change one’s gender orientation.
+So-called reparative/ curative therapies focus on controlling one’s gender identity and expression in an attempt to change one’s gender orientation.
 Ironically, this approach reveals the reality of a fixed gender orientation: